NyteshadeXT/PF2e-Vault/8) Adventures/6B - The Radiant Morn (D183)/02) A Warm Reception.md

 **Statues:** The statues provide cover and are difficult terrain.

 **Braziers:** The two large, shallow braziers are filled with flaming, scented oil.
-A creature that moves (or is forced to move) into a square containing a brazier takes 5 fire damage and the brazier is knocked over.
+A creature that moves (or is forced to move) into a square containing a brazier takes 5 fire damage and the brazier is knocked over.
 Once a brazier is knocked over, it no longer has any effect.

 > [!tip]+ Treasure
 > In the offal pit PCs can see several items.
 PCs who brave the pit can find a *Wand of the Pampered Pet*, a *Wand of Mental Purification (Lesser)* and an *Ice Slick Snare*.